 Despite the Count of Artois being considered the most attractive member of his family, from all reports, his wife was not particularly pretty.
 She was described as having “fine skin and tolerable eyes; but her nose is immense and her toes turned in.”
 One gentleman claimed she looked like a “starved witch.”
 Yet, for the all the criticism of her looks, one visitor reported that she was prettier than her sister, who was married to the Count of Artois’ brother, the Count of Provence.
 In addition, contemporaries noted Marie Thérèse barely spoke and was one of the most disliked women at court.

-The Count apparently liked his wife no better than anyone else at court because within the first year of their marriage, he was reported to have been pursuing extramarital affairs.
+The Count of Artois apparently liked his wife no better than anyone else at court because within the first year of their marriage, he was reported to have been pursuing extramarital affairs.
 Eventually, however, he embarked on a lifelong love affair with Marie Louise d’Esparbès de Lussan, who by marriage became Louise de Polastron.
 She was the sister of Yolande de Polastron, and Yolande de Polastron was one of Marie Antoinette’s closest friends and better known as the Duchess of Polignac.

 Louise was said to be timid and gentle, and because of her many virtues, Louise won the Count of Artois’ heart.
 However, one woman at court claimed the Count’s mistress Louise “was not pretty, nor, strictly speaking, attractive; but she had a charm all her own, and an attraction irresistible to whomsoever was capable of perceiving it.”
 When Louise died, he continued to mourn for her and years later he still maintained an “unsullied devotion and fidelity [to her].”